-Corina is located within a belt of Tertiary-age volcanic rocks that are host to the Pallancata, Selene and Immaculada mining operations owned by London-listed Hochschild plc.
+Corina is located within a belt of Tertiary-age volcanic rocks that are host to the Pallancata and Immaculada mining operations owned by London-listed Hochschild plc.
 During 2017 Ares, a local subsidiary of Hochschild, completed additional surface sampling and geophysics to better define drill targets, in parallel it also completed archeological and environmental studies, filing its first drill permit application during the period.
-Subject to timely issue of the drill permit, Hochschild plans to undertake a first-pass drill program in the fourth quarter of 2018.
+Subject to timely issue of the drill permit, Hochschild planned to undertake a first-pass drill program in the fourth quarter of 2018, however, delays to the issue of the permit have now pushed this program into 2019.